How to Build a Data Warehouse from Scratch: Approaches, Plan, Software, and Costs

 Operational data warehousing (hybrid transaction/analytical processing)

-- Operational dashboards for fast querying of large and granular transaction data in real time.
+- Operational dashboards for fast querying of large and granular transactional data in real time.

 - Data-driven decision-making in the operational environment (order entry, banking operations, travel reservations, etc.).